Kamitutori/peerlab-frontend/README.md

 +++ End of notice +++

-# Example for Register without useQuery
+# Example for RegisterPage without useQuery
 Implementation not 1:1 possible as await needs to be called in an async function.
 ```typescript
     const register = async () => {